Evaluating LLM Agents on Automated Software Analysis Tasks: Evaluation

-\paragraph{\textbf{High variance across tasks}} Figure~\ref{fig:efficiency_comparison} shows large standard deviations relative to the means across nearly all metrics.
-For example, ExecutionAgent with DeepSeek-V3.2 averages \$1.34 per task but with a standard deviation of \$0.46, and its token consumption varies substantially ($\num{2351}\,\text{K} \pm \num{817}\,\text{K}$).
-This high variance implies that per-task cost is difficult to predict from the agent-model pair alone: Individual task characteristics (such as build-system complexity, dependency resolution difficulty, and whether the agent encounters early failures that trigger retries) appear to strongly influence the cost profile.
-From a practical standpoint, this means that budget planning for LLM-based analysis pipelines must account for particularly expensive tasks and not average only.
+\paragraph{\textbf{High variance across tasks}} The figure shows high variance across tasks, with standard deviations often large relative to the means.
+This indicates that cost is driven not only by the agent--model pair, but also by task-specific factors such as dependency resolution, build-system complexity, retry behavior, and early failure modes.

 \paragraph{\textbf{Capability-efficiency interaction}} Model capability and efficiency are tightly coupled.
 The weakest backend (GPT-5-nano) consumes the most calls and wall-clock time (mean \cycNanoMeanCalls{} calls and \timemNanoMean{} minutes per task), despite having the lowest per-token pricing.
-Stronger backends substantially reduce interaction length and execution time: DeepSeek-V3.2 achieves a mean of \cycDeepSeekMeanCalls{} calls and \timemDeepSeekMean{} minutes per task, and Gemini-3-Flash reaches \timemGeminiMeanMin{} minutes mean time.
+Stronger backends substantially reduce interaction length and execution time: DeepSeek-V3.2 achieves a mean of \cycDeepSeekMeanCalls{} calls and \timemDeepSeekMean{} minutes per task, and Gemini-3-Flash achieves a mean of \timemGeminiMeanMin{} minutes per task.
 Hence, token price alone is not a reliable proxy for per-task cost, as weaker models require more cycles and more tool executions.